ericsonga/APCSAReview/_sources/Tests/test4nt.rst

    :answer_d: 5!
    :answer_e: This method will result in an infinite loop.
    :correct: c
    :feedback_a: This would be correct if the recursive call contained a return to n + "! " in addition to the call to numList.
 Notice the recursive call in this problem.
-Only the value of n - 1 is returned, with nothing else added.
+Only the value of numList(n - 1) is returned, with nothing else added.
    :feedback_b: This would be correct if the recursive call contained a call to numList AND a return of n + "! ".
 Notice the recursive call in this problem.
-Only the value of n - 1 is returned, with nothing else added.
+Only the value of numList(n - 1) is returned, with nothing else added.
    :feedback_c: The method makes recursive calls until 0 is reached, then "0! " is returned.
 None of the recursive calls modify the returned response, so only "0! " is returned.
    :feedback_d: Notice the if-statement.
 When n + "! " is returned, n equals the base case found in the if-statement.
 This occurs ONLY when n == 0, not 5.
    :feedback_e: An infinite loop will not occur in this method, because of the precondition.
 After a certain number of calls, n will reach the base case and the method will end.